tinglesoftware/dependabot-azure-devops/README.md

 3. Dependabot [server](./server/) in .NET/C#.
 See [docs](./docs/server.md).
 4. Azure DevOps [Extension](https://marketplace.visualstudio.com/items?itemName=tingle-software.dependabot) and [source](./extension).

+> The hosted version is available to sponsors (most, but not all).
+It includes hustle free runs where the infrastructure is maintained for you.
+Much like the GitHub hosted version.
+Alternatively, you can run and host your own [server](./docs/server.md).
+Once you sponsor, you can send out an email to an maintainer or wait till they reach out.
+This is meant to ease the burden until GitHub/Azure/Microsoft can get it working natively (which could also be never) and hopefully for free.

 ## Using a configuration file

 Similar to the GitHub native version where you add a `.github/dependabot.yml` file, this repository adds support for the same official [configuration options](https://docs.github.com/en/code-security/dependabot/dependabot-version-updates/configuration-options-for-the-dependabot.yml-file) via a file located at `.github/dependabot.yml`.
 This support is only available in the Azure DevOps extension and the [managed version](https://managd.dev).
 However, the extension does not currently support automatically picking up the file, a pipeline is still required.
 See [docs](./extension/README.md#usage).